-HillSide encourages members of the College community to volunteer.
+HillSide encourages members of the College community to volunteer, including in the canteen (ref to page 10).

-" SECTION FOUR - STUDENT CARE
+SECTION FOUR - STUDENT CARE

 Student care operates in a proactive way (preventive strategies) and reactive (after the event).
 The aims of our care of students are to: